sfbrigade/datasci-sba/README.md

 One of the largest challenges to SBA is increasing their profile so people know who they are

 SBA definition of Small Business
-* 500 employees or fewer
+* 500 employees or fewer and under $7.5 million in annual revenues.  (for the complicated answer, see [here](https://www.sba.gov/contracting/getting-started-contractor/make-sure-you-meet-sba-size-standards/table-small-business-size-standards)
 * Exclude public traded companies, etc.

 Two major challenges from office perspective